House Lawmakers Plan to Release Facebook Ads Bought by Russians

 Continue Reading Below

-"My personal bias is that we'll do it as quick as we can," said Rep. Mike Conaway, the Texas Republican leading the investigation on the House Intelligence Committee.
+"My personal advice is that we'll do it as quick as we can," said Rep. Mike Conaway, the Texas Republican leading the investigation on the House Intelligence Committee.

-Rep. Adam Schiff (D., Calif.) the top Democrat on the committee, said: "We've asked for Facebook's help to scrub any personal, identifiable information" from the ads.
+Rep. Adam Schiff of California, the top Democrat on the committee, said: "We've asked for Facebook's help to scrub any personal, identifiable information" from the ads.
 "After we do that, we'll release them publicly."

-Under fire for its response to Russian activity on its site before the presidential vote, Facebook last month agreed to hand over detailed information on thousands of Russian-backed ads to congressional investigators and said it would take steps to increase political transparency.
+Messrs.
+Conaway and Schiff met with Facebook Chief Operating Officer Sheryl Sandberg on Wednesday.

-The social media company has said Russian entities paid $150,000 to run 5,200 divisive ads on its platform during the campaign.
+Late Wednesday Ms. Sandberg posted on her Facebook page about the meeting, saying she discussed the ads Facebook provided to Congress and that Facebook executives "reiterated that Congress is best placed to decide if and when the ads should be made available to the American people" and is committed to doing so in a "way that protects peoples' privacy.

 Continue Reading Below